Macroeuphractus

 Macroeuphractus is a genus of extinct armadillos from the Late Miocene to Late Pliocene of South America.
 The genus is noted for its large size, with Macroeuphractus outesi being the largest non-pampathere or glyptodont armadillo discovered, as well as its specializations for carnivory, unique among all xenarthrans.

+Taxonomy

+In the 19th century, interest in the rich "Tertiary" (now Neogene) fossil sites of Argentina boomed.
+This included exploration by two teams of Argentine paleontologists: Florentino and Carlos Ameghino, who operated independently, and Francisco Pascasio Moreno and Alcides Mercerat of the Museo de La Plata (MLP).
+Their discoveries comprised thousands of fossils from Cenozoic fossil deposits throughout Patagonia and central Argentina.

+Osteoderms of M. retusus are distinguished from those of M. moreni by their shallower grooves and dorsoventrally (top-bottom) flatter figures (the shape of the osteoderm).
+M. retusus is only known from the Ituzaingó, Monte Hermoso, and Cerro Azul Formations of Entre Ríos, Buenos Aires, and La Pampa Provinces respectively.
+In contrast, M. moreni is endemic to the Epecuén Formation of Catamarca and Tucumán Provinces and the Cerro Azul Formation of La Pampa Province.
+M. moreni was described in 1894 by British naturalist Richard Lydekker as a new species of Dasypus on the basis of several osteoderms that were collected from the “Catamarca beds”.

 Description

-There are three currently recognised species of Macroeuphractus: M. outesi, M. retusus and M. moreni.
-The former, the type species, is known from one specimen from the Late Pliocene of Buenos Aires, Argentina.
-This specimen is composed of a fairly well preserved skull as well as numerous post-cranial elements.
+M. outsesi is known from one specimen from the Late Pliocene of Buenos Aires, Argentina.
+This specimen is composed of a fairly well preserved skull as well as numerous postcranial elements.
 It represented a considerably large species at around 100 kg, although it is possible that it was actually closer to 30 kg, at a little over 1 m in length it would still be a decently sized predator.